 No

 Strathcona Science Provincial Park is open from sunrise to sunset.
-Plan your hike accordingly to ensure you have enough daylight to complete the 10 km trail safely.
+Plan your hike accordingly to ensure you have enough daylight to complete your chosen trail safely.
+Most visitors allow 2-4 hours depending on route selection.

 Didn't find your answer?